Göbekli Tepe and Southeast Turkey

 Our tours are designed and run by us.
 We make it our business to be there every time you negotiate a challenge or difficulty, be it city steps or slopes, an ancient site or footpath.
 But we cannot always be your eyes; it pays to be aware that the ground is often uneven, not to say steep, with no shortage of rocky protuberances, in Turkey.
 You will need a reasonable level of mobility, balance and fitness.
 We grade the sites we visit to the best of our ability, but cannot be absolutely sure that all outings and activities will be within the capabilities of all guests.
 We expect you to follow our advice if we feel that an outing, or an element of an outing, is beyond you.
 If you are the least uncertain as to your suitability to join a tour, we’d urge you to consult us.

-Cost: £2,725 per person sharing hotel rooms, £3,000 for single occupancy.
-Price includes all accommodation, meals, guiding, entry fees, transportation and airport transfers, tips.
+Cost: £2,825 per person sharing hotel rooms, £3,075 for single occupancy.
+The price includes all accommodation, meals, guiding, entry fees, transportation and airport transfers, tips.
 It excludes flights, visas and alcohol.

 Your holiday is fully bonded and administered by Heritage Group Travel (www.grouptravel.co.uk) in Bath.
 For a small charge Heritage can also assist with your flights.